merative/acd-containers/src/pages/configeditor/download_docker.md

 To update to a newer version of the ACD Configuration Editor, follow these steps:

 1. Back up existing `acd-ce.properties` file in your `acd-ce` directory.
-2. Download the latest acd-ce.tar file again and unpack it as above (see Installing ACD Configuration Editor)
+2. Download the latest acd-ce tar file again and unpack it as above (see Installing ACD Configuration Editor)
 3. Modify the default `acd-ce.properties` file to merge in any changes you made from your backup (replacing the `%SERVER%` with the host name and updating the shared configuration directory, for example)
 4. Clear out the shared keystore/truststore.
 To do this, go to the shared config directory set in the `acd-ce.properties` file with the `*_shared_config_dir` property and run these commands to clear the shared certificates and truststore:
   - `rm -r certs`